eynsai/raw-hid-hub/README.md

 This program should work on Windows, Linux, and MacOS.
 [HIDAPI](https://github.com/libusb/hidapi) is required for compilation.

-To compile with Windows Powershell, place the prebuilt windows HIDAPI binaries in the same directory as `raw_hid_hub.c` and run `cl raw_hid_hub.c -O2 /I"." /link "./hidapi.lib"`.
+To compile with Windows Powershell, download the latest compiled release of HIDAPI binaries and place the files in `raw-hid-hub/hidapi`.
+Then run `cl raw_hid_hub.c -O2 /I"." /link "./hidapi.lib"`.

-TODO: Add a windows .exe release.

-TODO: Add more details about how to compile on Linux.
+To compile on Linux, install HIDAPI first.
+Then run `gcc -o raw-hid-hub raw-hid-hub.c -lhidapi-hidraw`.

 ## Verbosity